And how-to get yours to market

 It’s not cheap and it’s not easy but it is what works.
 And it works because everything scales-up organically, when it’s ready; from concept to execution, to that final loveable product.

 Try to skip a step or skimp and you may find yourself joining the 90% of start-ups that fail every year.
 This leads me nicely to…

 - NOT DRIVEN BY REAL NEED.

 Without establishing a real need you have nothing.
 It makes perfect sense, doesn’t it?
 No market = no viable product.
 But too many start-ups have all the conviction and not enough of the research to back it up.
 Married to their own ideas, they compound their mistake by not listening to outside advice or the ideas that really matter: those of the customer.
+Your startup will struggle to gain early adopters without listening to the market; to the customers, and gaining valuable, validated learning from their feedback.
 The lesson always sinks in eventually.
 Painfully.
 Expensively.

 - NOT ENOUGH MONEY.

 Starting up prematurely with a bit of money and a bright idea, while not realising the financial reality needed to fully-realise that bright idea is a really common mistake.
 Usually, startups burn through their cash before they get anywhere near a position worthy of substantial outside investment.

 This is a bit of a Catch 22 as, of course, you need a chance to get that experience.
 But this is why previous failures are not a turn-off for venture capitalists – in fact, it shows you know the processes, what is required, and the bumps in the road before you get there.
 Precious knowledge that informs future success.